Sigrid Thornton: Stage highlights

 Thornton's stage performances include a 2002/03 touring production of The Blue Room directed by Simon Phillips for the Melbourne Theatre Company opposite Marcus Graham.
 In 2009 she made her debut with Opera Australia in its production at Melbourne's Arts Centre as Desiree Armfeldt in Sondheim and Wheeler's A Little Night Music, directed by Stuart Maunder.

 In 2014, she won critical acclaim for her portrayal of Blanche DuBois in Tennessee Williams' play A Streetcar Named Desire for the Black Swan State Theatre Company in Perth.

 In 2015, she appeared in the premiere of Stephen Beckett's play Diary of a Nobody, inspired by the 1892 novel The Diary of a Nobody, at the Princess Theatre, Launceston, Tasmania.
 The same year, Thornton played the part of Golde in Fiddler on the Roof at the Princess Theatre, Melbourne.

 As of September 2022 Sigrid made her stage debut for the Sydney Theatre Company in the premiere stage play The Lifespan of a Fact to rave reviews and in 2023 she returned to the stage for Anton Chekhov's The Seagull for the STC.

 On 11 September 2024, Thornton was named for the 2025 season for the MTC play Mother Play.
+On 19 May 2026, Thornton was named for the QPAC production of Fiddler on the Roof.